Skip to main content

 Technical Analysis

-AutoMapper is a widely used .NET library that facilitates convention-based object-to-object mapping, simplifying data transformations between different object models.
+AutoMapper is a widely used convention-based object-to-object mapping library in the .NET ecosystem, designed to simplify the transformation of data between different object models.
 CVE-2026-32933 identifies a vulnerability classified under CWE-674 (Uncontrolled Recursion) affecting AutoMapper versions prior to 15.1.1 and between 16.0.0 and 16.1.1.
 The root cause is the library's recursive approach to mapping deeply nested object graphs without enforcing a maximum recursion depth limit.
-An attacker can craft a maliciously deep or cyclic object graph that causes the recursive mapping method to exhaust the thread's stack memory, triggering a StackOverflowException.
-This exception is unhandled within the library, causing the entire application process to terminate abruptly, resulting in a denial of service (DoS).
-The vulnerability requires no authentication or user interaction and can be triggered remotely if the application accepts attacker-controlled input for mapping.
-The CVSS v3.1 base score is 7.5 (high), reflecting network attack vector, low attack complexity, no privileges or user interaction required, and impact limited to availability.
-The issue has been addressed in AutoMapper versions 15.1.1 and 16.1.1 by implementing safeguards such as maximum recursion depth limits or cycle detection to prevent stack exhaustion.
-No public exploits have been reported yet, but the vulnerability poses a significant risk to applications relying on vulnerable AutoMapper versions for object mapping.
+When an attacker supplies a specially crafted object graph with excessive nesting, the recursive calls exhaust the thread's stack memory, resulting in a StackOverflowException.
+This exception causes the entire application process to terminate abruptly, leading to a Denial of Service (DoS) condition.
+The vulnerability does not impact confidentiality or integrity but severely affects availability.
+Exploitation requires no privileges or user interaction and can be triggered remotely if the application processes untrusted input through AutoMapper.
+The issue is resolved in versions 15.1.1 and 16.1.1 by introducing recursion depth limits or other safeguards to prevent stack exhaustion.
+No known exploits are currently reported in the wild, but the vulnerability's nature and ease of exploitation make it a significant risk for affected applications.

 Potential Impact